Mice & Spiders & Webs…Oh My!

 A former teacher, Sherrill S. Cannon of New Hope, Pennsylvania, is now retired and travels the country with her husband in an RV, going from coast to coast to visit their children and grandchildren, sharing her books along the way.

-Author Sherrill S. Cannon’s children’s books have won her eighteen prestigious awards in 2011-13.
-In the past four years, this award-winning former teacher has had five books and seven children’s plays published.
-Her sixth book has just been released.
+Author Sherrill S. Cannon’s children’s books have won her thirty-three prestigious awards in 2011-15.
+This award-winning former teacher has now had seven books and seven children’s plays published.